yusufaa99/my_basecamp_2.0/README.md

 Users can log out anytime using the "Log Out" button, which redirects them back to the home page.

 5. Running the Application Locally or use hosted link (https://my-basecamp-2-nzmf.onrender.com/)
-Note: This is been on Render.
-To start the Rails server and access the app:
+Note: This has been deployed on Render.
+So, to run it locally change your database.yml To start the Rails server and access the app:
 ```
 $> rails server